 Yes, it’s a great world – even if those first 16 years are the hardest I think they were swell – and I hope my next sixteen will be just as nice.

 March 24, 1942: Recording session for For Me And My Gal, which was still titled The Big Time.
 Judy pre-recorded “After You’ve Gone.”
-Only one take, #8, was printed.
-Also recorded was an instrumental called “I Never Knew” which is not known to have survived.
+Only one take, #8, was “printed” (kept for use in the film).
+Also recorded was an instrumental titled “I Never Knew” which is not known to have survived.

 Listen to the prerecording session for “After You’ve Gone” here (Note some blank space before the song begins):